wygulmage/after-sundown/monsters.md

 The eldest of the Daeva represented much of the power behind The False Face when it considered itself a Syndicate, before the war with the Covenant.
 Tonight, Daeva are members of every Syndicate.
 Looking at the demographics of Daeva tonight, it would never occur to an observer that just five hundred years ago every Daeva on the planet was Native American.

 A Daeva has an Infernal power source and a Feeding power schedule.

-[table][mrow]The First Daeva?
+#### The First Daeva?
-[row]The word "Daeva" is actually from South Asia, where it originally referred to those Asura who were not part of any infernal kingdoms.
+The word "Daeva" is actually from South Asia, where it originally referred to those Asura who were not part of any infernal kingdoms.
 The term was applied to American Vampires by European conquistadors who at the time were still hoping against reason that Aztlan was a kingdom in Indochina.
 The first Daeva _called_ Daeva were thus the cannibalistic overlords of the Arawak people at the end of the 15th century CE.

-The mythical origins of the False Face and the bloodline of the Daeva were written in an Incan book called [u]Inti Jiwana[/u], which means "The Panther That Swallows The Sun".
+The mythical origins of the False Face and the bloodline of the Daeva were written in an Incan book called _Inti Jiwana_, which means "The Panther That Swallows The Sun".
 This "book" was actually a series of strings upon which multiple knots were made that imparted information digitally - like a stack of punch cards.
-As far as anyone knows, the last copy of [u]Inti Jiwana[/u] was burned by zealous and uncomprehending Spaniards.
-And it is also far from certain that anyone remains who knows how to read it anyway.[/table]
+As far as anyone knows, the last copy of _Inti Jiwana_ was burned by zealous and uncomprehending Spaniards.
+And it is also far from certain that anyone remains who knows how to read it anyway.

-[list]**Daeva Starting Powers**
+#### Daeva Starting Powers

-- Core Discipline: Fortitude -
+Core Discipline: Fortitude

 * Patience of the Mountains (Basic Fortitude)
 * Revive the Flesh (Basic Fortitude)

-- Basic Powers -
+Basic Powers

 * Vigor (Basic Clout)
 * Fire Walking (Basic Walk of Flame)
 * Gift of Health (Basic Path of Blood)
 * Attract (Basic Magnetism)

--Advanced Powers -
+Advanced Powers

 * Restoration (Advanced Fortitude)
 * Flight (Clout / Magnetism Devotion)

-**Distinctive Flaw:** Blatantly Magical[/list]
+**Distinctive Flaw:** Blatantly Magical
 **Story Inspiration:** Lost Boys, Dark Stalkers, Underworld

-**[size=25]Witchcraft**[/size]
+## Witchcraft

-"_It's not all hocus pocus and chicanery.
+_"It's not all hocus pocus and chicanery.
 There's also sleight of hand and deceit.
-And raw sorcerous power._"
+And raw sorcerous power."_

 The core of sorcery in a horror setting is that it's a series of secrets that an individual learns that gives them great powers and is a really bad idea.
 When Extras attempt to learn Magic they don't turn into monsters or anything, they just end up as cultists.
 Think Cthulhu or Bible Black cultists.
 Better yet, don't.
 Extras who attempt to learn magic usually end up getting sacrificed one way or another, and it's really no better of a deal than being a Vampire Spawn.
 But for those lucky few who can master the dark arts without succumbing to the whispers or tentacles of demons, a lifetime of sorcerous power and intrigue awaits.